The Judes: History

 After their musical project In Reverse ended, Cory Pritchard and Jim Anderson decided that a new band and a new approach was needed.
 Taking their love for 1950s and 1960s music, they formed a band that not only covered the likes of Buddy Holly and Elvis Presley but also recorded original material.
 The duo recruited multi-instrumentalist Romi Topper as their drummer.
 They entered the studio in the summer of 2007 and in 2008, released the EP Sunflower.

 In early 2008, the Judes came to the attention of American producer David Grahame, who went on to produce three songs with them: "Someone Like You", "Bide Your Time", and "Beautiful and True".
 The band credits him with being instrumental in helping them define their sound.

 Myspace played a large role in the success of the Judes.
 Using the social networking site, the band posted demos they recorded in their basement rehearsal space.
 These demos garnered support in Australia and eventually connected the group with their Australian manager, Sara Smithson.
 Working with Smithson, the band was able to establish a loyal fan base overseas and subsequently plan and complete a tour in mid-2008.

 Sunflower

 In July 2008, the Judes released a six-track EP titled Sunflower.
 On the strength of the David Grahame-produced track "Someone Like You", the band embarked on their first overseas tour.

 2008 Australian tour

 In the summer of 2008, it was announced that due to prior commitments, Romi Topper had left the band.
 He was replaced in August 2008 by Michael Dickson, two weeks before the band's Australian tour.

-From September 4 to September 16 the Judes completed a tour around the southeast coast of Australia.
+From September 4 to 16 the Judes completed a tour around the southeast coast of Australia.
 They played fifteen shows in two weeks, before completing the tour in Canada.

 Featured on the tour was a show played at Warner Bay School, the winners of the Revolution on Film competition, where students created videos to songs on the Sunflower EP.
 Following the tour, the band signed a deal with Australian label Blue Pie Productions.